google/osdfir-infrastructure/docs/troubleshooting.md

 If the error persists, then [confirm that DNS is enabled for your Kubernetes cluster](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
 Check out the Kubernetes official documentation to learn how to [debug DNS resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/).

-Lastly, if the service was attached to an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) (Load Balancer), you can check for issues related to the Ingress deployment.
+Lastly, if the service was attached to an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) (Load Balancer), you can check for issues related to the ingress deployment.
 To troubleshoot, run the *kubectl get ingress* command to get the name of your ingress.
-Then, replacing `INGRESS-NAME` placeholder with the Ingress name, run:
+Then, replacing `INGRESS-NAME` placeholder with the ingress name, run:

 ```shell
 $ kubectl describe ingress INGRESS-NAME
 ```

-You should see an output message providing some information including any Ingress issues.
+You should see an output message providing some information including any ingress issues.

 For more troubleshooting tips, see the official k8s docs for [troubleshooting services](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/).